ParrotSec/documentation/src/en/File and Directory Permissions.md

     chmod [a | u | g | o] [+ | -] [r | w | x]

-That is, to whom the permit is applied, add or remove permission and type pf permit that is to be added or removed.
+That is, to whom the permit is applied, add or remove permission and type of permit that is to be added or removed.

-These would be possible combinations:
+Possible combinations:

 - `a+r` Read permissions for all
 - `+r` As before, if nothing is indicated, 'a' is assumed.